SimbaBlock/slppp/slppp-contract.md

 </table>

 <sup>1.
-The lockscript can be any valid script combination.
-UPDATE lockscript are the same means</sup>
+The Lockingscript can be any valid script combination.
+UPDATE Lockingscript is the same means</sup>

 ### UPDATE - Update Contract Transaction Outputs